potkolainen/text-to-midi/README.md

 MAIN branch has only Open source python code.
 This does not need Python or packages installed. (download .exe from STANDALONE Branch)

-# Code
-Here i will soon add some parts of the code that will present their functions